vkrajsa/applifting-blog-client-vue/README.md

 - [ ] I don't handle case when async request is interrupted by user navigation off the page before its finished.
 - [ ] I am not handling certain errors - if image is not found on article.
 There should be also some error handling for internal errors in the app , Vue has
 - [ ] If user uploads image and then refreshes the page without submitting form, image is uploaded without any article relation, this could be fixed by deleting the image from server in unmounted hook.
+- [ ] Pagination is not working as intended, I am getting the resources from the oldest, I should have probably started with the offset equals to limit.

 ## Things that could be improved